greergan/greergan/README.md

-### What I am doing currently, in part.
-(June 2021)
-I am playing with Python which will be used to create a static-content generator which will take from a source repository and dress source files up to look good on the github.io platform for personal and project web pages.
-I plan on using this system to create tutorials which will act as place markers for me to find things as well as to, hopefully, help new programmers get started.

 ### What I am as a computer scientist
 I am a systems and software architect as well as a sysadmin and programmer.
 My choices mean that I have touched many different areas of computing since